rformassspectrometry/RforMassSpectrometry.org/content/sections/contrib.md

 ---

 Contributions to the initiative are more than welcome, whether under the form of ideas, documentation, code, packages, ...
-Please do get in touch (define how) to discuss any suggestions.
+Please do [get in touch](contact) to discuss any suggestions.

 As contributors and maintainers of the *RforMassSpectrometry* initiative, we pledge to respect all people who contribute through